Modeling Digital Self-Care for Kids

 Do you know how much time you spend on certain apps every day?
 The reality can be pretty shocking.
 And it may not be the type of consistent behavior you want to model to your kids.

 As a digital self-care routine, commit to an app fast.
 Remove addictive apps from your devices for at least three days.
 Remind yourself how much time you can regain, and enjoy the more rewarding things you can do with your time.

 Digital self-care means balance, not dependency.
 Use this practice to keep your tech habits in check.
 Your kids will observe a beneficial balance in time spent in front of a screen, and you will avoid addiction to your apps.
 It’s a win-win.

 Parents can avoid the struggle with their kids over excessive app use altogether.
 Gabb phones are programmed to include only essential apps and features.
 With Gabb, families can enjoy the connection without the added distraction of additional addictive apps or app stores.

 These regular self-care practices will help you create a more balanced relationship with tech.
 In turn, your kids will observe your behavior and develop those same healthy habits.
 When you take care of yourself and promote digital self-care for your kids, you promote good health outcomes and balanced living for the whole family.

-Gabb Wireless is dedicated to protecting kids and helping families build and maintain healthy tech habits.
+Gabb is dedicated to protecting kids and helping families build and maintain healthy tech habits.
 Find Gabb products, read about the Gabb mission, and access additional Gabb resources here.